relokin/herdtools7/catalogue/aarch64-faults/README.md

-aarch64-faults: Catalogue that demonstrates supported Faults
+aarch64-faults: Catalogue with test that demonstrate Faults
 ============================================================

 The tests in this catalogue execute instructions that generate